 The Chapman Stick™

 First off, I'd like to introduce you to the Chapman Stick™ by Stick Enterprises.
 I've been in love with this instrument since I first heard Tony Levin on Peter Gabriel Plays Live and on Discipline by King Crimson.
-I'm using my Stick with Brit Floyd because Tony Levin recorded several tracks on A Momentary Lapse of Reason and used the Stick on One Slip and Yet Another Movie which are currently in our repertoire.
+I'm using my Stick with Brit Floyd as Mr. Levin recorded several tracks on A Momentary Lapse of Reason and used the Stick on One Slip and Yet Another Movie which are currently in our repertoire.
 The Stick is a tapping instrument, and has half of the strings dedicated to the bass range and the other for guitar.
 It produces a unique percussive sound on the bass side and a sweet ethereal sound on the guitar side.
 The model I'm using, the Railboard™, is an aluminum 10 string version.
-It's solid as a rock, keeps its tuning very well, and is stable even going from hot and humid Puerto Rico to Salt Lake City as I did on the last tour.
-Thank you Emmett for all your help.
+It's solid as a rock, keeps its tuning very well, and is stable even going from hot and humid Puerto Rico to Vancouver.
+Thank you Emmett Chapman for all your help.

 It's quite a task reproducing bass tones from the 60's to the 10's.
 I use vintage style passive and modern active basses both with a pick and with my fingers.
 My bass rig consists of a Hartke Hydrive 4x10 and a 1x15 powered by a Hartke LH1000 amplifier.
 I love the Hydrive's ability to reproduce softer vintage tones as well as crisp, full spectrum, active bass sounds with the hybrid paper and aluminum speaker cones.
 From the Hartke website: